lyehe/lazyimread/README.md

 ## Usage Examples:

 You can find more examples in the [examples.ipynb](https://githubtocolab.com/lyehe/lazyimread/blob/main/example.ipynb).
+Click the link to open in Google Colab.

 ### 1. Basic loading: